emacs-mirror/emacs/mps/manual/source/pool/amcz.rst

 AMCZ is intended for "simple" objects like numbers, characters, and strings.
 Segregating these objects into one or more AMCZ pools avoids the cost of scanning them that would be incurred if they were interleaved in a pool with objects containing references.
+It may also simplify the scanning of the objects that are left behind.

+See :ref:`guide-advanced-segregation` for an example.

 .. index::